seyyitgenc/cpp-game-engine/ReadME.md

-# This project is all about SDL based C++ game engine
+# This project is all about OpenGL based C++ game engine

 - **_NOTE:_**  For now, this project works on only windows.